 Pre-soaked farro will take about 20 – 25 minutes, un-soaked will take 30 to 35 minutes, and my fav, Trader Joe’s Instant Farro takes 10 minutes.

-Once cooked to your al dente preference, drain and proceed with this, or any farro recipe you like.
+Once cooked to your al dente preference, drain and proceed with this recipe or any other recipe you like.
 Cooked farro also holds well in the refrigerator; so you can make a big batch and then use it all week long in a bunch of different ways…breakfast, salads, even dessert.

 I think beets have a delicious sweet earthiness to them.
 Even if you are a person who says they don't like beets, I think you will like them in this presentation.